Constitution Party of Oregon

-The Constitution Party of Oregon is a political party organized as a minor party pursuant to state election law, and recognized by the U.S. state of Oregon as a statewide nominating party.
+The Constitution Party of Oregon is a minor political party in the U.S. state of Oregon.

 A state party was first organized under this name in 1952, as the state chapter of the newly formed national Constitution Party.
 A new party was formed under this name in 2000 as an affiliate of the national Constitution Party, founded in 1991.
 It broke with the national party in 2006 over the issue of abortion.

+In 2026, the party lost its recognized minor party status.

 History

 The Constitution Party of Oregon was first formed in August 1952 by Louise Gronnert, Gladys Whelen, and Virgil Holland.
 Its history since then has not been continuous, though its goals have remained fairly consistent.
 Headquartered in Portland, its stated purpose was to advance and promote interest in the U.S. constitution in schools and elsewhere.
 Its plans took shape in 1956 when it announced a nominating convention for president and vice president of the United States.
 The party opposed socialism and did not field local candidates.
 It announced a convention date of August 4.
 The party's nominations were expected to depend on how many conservative Southern Democrats walked out of the Democratic convention that year.

 The American Constitution Party of Oregon incorporated in 1974 in Hillsboro.
 It was affiliated with the National American Party, and it held a convention in Portland in 1976 to nominate Tom Anderson and Rufus Shackleford for the president and vice president, respectively, of the United States.

 In 1996, Oregonian Herb Titus was the vice presidential nominee of the national Constitution Party, which was then known as the U.S. Taxpayers Party.

 In 2000 the party was newly reformed.
 Its nominee won 31% of the vote in a state legislative race where the Republican Party did not nominate a candidate.
 By 2002, the party still had fewer than 1,000 registered voters.
 Also in 2002, party chairman Bob Eckstrom pledged support for Lon Mabon of the Oregon Citizens Alliance when the latter was jailed for contempt of court.